Shopping Companion: Benchmarking and Training LLM Agents for Long-Horizon Preference-Grounded E-Commerce Tasks: Problem Formulation

 At each time step $t$, the agent receives an observation derived from the underlying state $s_t \in \mathcal{S}$, composed of the conversation context $C_t$, the long-term memory store $\mathcal{M}_t$ capturing user preferences, and the natural language instruction $\mathcal{I}$:

 Given $s_t$ and LLM parameters $\theta$, the agent performs an action $a_t \in \mathcal{A}$, interacts with the environment, and updates the state:

-Our unified framework treats memory-based preference capture and shopping assistance as integral, jointly optimized components, rather than separate modules.
-To evaluate the effectiveness of this joint optimization, at the terminal state $s_T$, the task is successful if the agent's final recommendation: (1) satisfies all needs $n \in \mathcal{N}(\mathcal{I})$; (2) matches all preferences $p \in \mathcal{P}(\mathcal{M})$:
+This formulation treats memory-based preference capture and shopping assistance as integral components of the same decision process, rather than separate modules.
+At the terminal state $s_T$, the task is successful if the agent's final recommendation: (1) satisfies all needs $n \in \mathcal{N}(\mathcal{I})$; (2) matches all preferences $p \in \mathcal{P}(\mathcal{M})$: